kai-li-1994/garment-variant-dataset/README.md

 ## Raw and processed data availability

 The final curated dataset file `6_JSONL_component_normalized.jsonl` is archived in the Zenodo release rather than tracked directly in the GitHub repository because of file-size constraints.
-The GitHub repository contains the preprocessing scripts, mapping tables, processing summaries, and documentation needed to understand and reuse the dataset.
+The GitHub repository contains the Python scripts used for dataset construction, mapping tables, processing summaries, and documentation needed to understand and reuse the dataset.

 The Zenodo release is the complete archived dataset record.
 It includes: